seanriverwmize/Chakra-Squad/README.md

-# README

-I am Sean River Williams Mize.
-This is my very first Rails Application.
-EnjoY!
-Chakra Squad is an ecommerce site.
+# Chakra Squad

+Chakra Squad is a complete ecommerce website capable of supporting a database of users, products, and orders.
+The site admin(s) can add/edit/remove products and comments from the site and collect payment for their merchandise!

+* Ruby on Rails